aprilvin25/Data_Cleaning_SQL_Project/README.md

 ## About

 ## Credits
-This project was inspired by the following YouTube tutorial:
+This project is based on the following YouTube tutorial:
 - **Title**: Data Analyst Portfolio Project | Data Cleaning in SQL
 - **Creator**: Alex the Analyst (Alex Freberg)
 - **Link**: https://youtu.be/8rO7ztF4NtU?si=ltp7CHPuxGfiHbT_